 What parts of the day will a Second Shooter cover?

 A Second Shooter will generally capture all the things your main photographer won’t be able to cover on their own, giving you a more detailed level of coverage.
 For example they may cover the groom and groomsmen at the pub while the main photographer is still with the bride, alternate angles of your ceremony and natural guest shots while your photographer takes your family photos and couple shots.
 Here’s a little guide to the extra elements your Second Shooter may be able to capture….

 The last few hours before getting married can make fantastic photos, there’s so much more to photograph than just ‘getting ready’ shots.
 We’re all used to seeing lovely photos of the bride having her makeup done and bridesmaids bustling about excitedly, but we don’t always see what the groom is up to at the same time.
 Whether he’s making several attempts at tying a tie or in the pub with friends, there’s no need for the boys to be left out when a Second Shooter’s on the case.

 More: Guest Arrivals

-Unless you’re getting ready in the same place you’re having your ceremony, a Wedding Photographer usually arrives just a few minutes ahead of the Bride walks down the aisle.
-This means there rarely any time for shots of guests arriving when they’re working solo.
+Unless you’re getting ready in the same place you’re having your ceremony, a wedding photographer usually arrives just a few minutes before the bride walks down the aisle.
+This means there’s rarely any time for shots of guests arriving when they’re working solo.
 This is where having a Second Shooter can be really handy as they can capture lots of great guest shots in a very short space of time.